Priyankasaggu11929/priyankasaggu11929.github.io/journal.md

 ---

+## *May 30, 2021*

+<sub>***Day 2 of driving lessons with Papa!***</sub>

+<sub>I was much better today.
+Slowly getting the hang of that [balance thing between leaving clutch & giving race](https://www.psaggu.com/journal.html#may-29-2021-1). </sub>

+<sub>I always forget to put the gear on back to neutral while stopping the car (glad Papa keeps pointing me that how important it is & also he puts it back to neutral before I make the car jump because of my ignorance over this).
+Will pay more attention on this today (if I go, because back to working days!) 🙂 </sub>

+---

 ## *May 29, 2021*

 <sub>[Jason Braganza](https://cb.janusworx.com/jason) reposted [this toot from Ru Singh](https://cb.janusworx.com/notice/A7iQAy5pfo3jCjImBM) & so that is where I spent some of my last hours.
 I read so many old blog posts from her, & so much more at other places on her blog.
 Really really wonderful.
 I absolutely loved the way she writes & more generally, she would be one of the folks I feel, I would want to follow along. 🙂 (Btw, I've known her for the last past 2 hours only, so, yea ... she is that awesome)</sub>